 A few years after its invention in the early 1930s, John R. Dunning directed the development of a Columbia University cyclotron in the basement of Pupin Hall.
 Cyclotrons, also known as “atom smashers,” accelerate atoms through a vacuum to induce collisions at very high speeds—25,000 miles per second—via electromagnets.
 Among those working on the finished cyclotron was Herbert Anderson, a physics PH.D. student.
 In December 1938, German chemists Otto Hahn and Fritz Strassman detected barium by bombarding uranium with neutrons, subsequently making the discovery of nuclear fission.
 Niels Bohr1 hears about the news and travels to New York to find Columbia physicist Enrico Fermi; he doesn’t find Fermi in his office so he enters the basement of Pupin Hall and excitedly explains to Herbert Anderson the discovery2.
 Shortly after in January 1939, the Columbia experimental team—consisting of John R. Dunning, Enrico Fermi, Herbert L. Anderson, Eugene T. Booth, G. Norris Glasoe, and Francis G. Slack—conducts the first nuclear fission experiment in the US as they demonstrate the large energy release in the fission of uranium using Pupin Hall’s very own cyclotron.
 A year later, Columbia physicists identified the exact fissionable material in uranium—the rare isotope uranium-235—and concluded that it must be separated from the more prevalent uranium-238 isotopes and concentrated for use in a nuclear weapon.
 Dunning and Harold Urey headed a Columbia team in the invention and perfection of the “gaseous diffusion” method of separating uranium isotopes, which served as the building block for the K-25 gaseous diffusion plant built during the Manhattan Project.

-A copy of the National landmark filing for Pupin Hall can be found here, and a draft of the press release, written at the time of the landmark designation, can be found here.
+Check out a pdf copy of the National landmark filing for Pupin Hall and a pdf draft of the press release, written at the time of the landmark designation.
 Extensive documentation on the Pupin Physics Laboratories can also be accessed at the National Archives Catalog listing.

 1Willis Lamb, a distinguished faculty member from Columbia, claims he was the physicist who shared the news of the European fission experiment to Herbert Anderson, not Bohr.